“He’s too old!”

 The reason for this massing of villainy?
 They’re all gathering around a planet called Trenzelore, which – as anyone who’s been watching the show regularly should know – is where the Doctor is buried, bearing out the prophecy of Dorium Maldovar.
 Meanwhile, the Papal Church is gathering above in a gigantic structure that resembles a Borg cube that’s been opened up so that you can change the batteries.
 Oh, and there’s that crack again.

-Moffat then weaves everything together.
+Moffat then weaves everything together in a sort of haphazard maelstrom.
 It’s clear he’s been building to this, and it’s clear that he’s known where it’s been heading, in much the same way that J.K.
 Rowling allegedly knew how the Harry Potter books would end before she even started writing them.
 But like most men, he’s incapable of actually reading the map properly, and the route to the destination is hopelessly fudged.
 Moffat doesn’t just revisit old ideas, he revisits old plots.
 The image of hordes of aliens gathering over a planet’s surface, all afraid to attack first, was one he used in ‘The Pandorica Opens’.
 Coincidentally, this episode also featured a righteously angry Matt Smith shouting up at the sky.

 ‘The Pandorica Opens’ isn’t the only episode to be referenced in this glorious display of self-borrowing.
 So, too, Clara’s last-minute pleading echoes ‘Cold War’ and ‘The Rings of Akhaten’, which coincidentally featured a huge cast of different alien species, and a righteously angry Matt Smith shouting up at the sky.